wng6w8w8rc-gif/fe-archi-planning/03-visit-list/VISIT-LIST-PATTERN.md

 This refactoring extracts responsibilities from the `VisitList` component into custom hooks and configuration files to improve separation of concerns, maintainability, and testability.

+**⚠️ Dependency**: This refactoring requires `VISIT-STORE-CONSOLIDATION.md` to be completed first, as it uses the consolidated store exports from `@/store/visits/visitListStores`.

 ### Files Affected

 **New Files:**